-3. In addition to the above sampling and analysis, groundwater elevation, electrical conductivity, ORP, DO, pH, and water temperature will be measured and analyzed in the field each time a monitoring well is sampled.
+3. In addition to the above sampling and analysis, groundwater elevation, electrical conductivity, ORP, DO, pH, and water temperature will be measured and analyzed in the field during the semi-annual groundwater sampling activities each time a monitoring well is sampled.
 The sampling and analysis of field parameters is specified in Table 3.